dalibo/emaj/docs/en/mainFunctions.rst

 The function returns a set of rows with a severity level set to either “*Notice*” or “*Warning*” values, and a textual message.
 The function returns a “*Notice*” row indicating the number of tables and sequences that have been effectively modified by the rollback operation.
 Other messages of type “*Warning*” may also be reported when the rollback operation has processed tables group changes.

 To be sure that no concurrent transaction updates any table of the group during the rollback operation, the *emaj_rollback_group()* function explicitly sets an *EXCLUSIVE* lock on each table of the group.
-If the PostgreSQL version is prior 9.5, the lock mode is even *ACCESS EXCLUSIVE* for tables having updates to cancel and whose log trigger must consequently be disabled during the operation.
 If transactions updating these tables are running, this can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.
 But tables of the group remain accessible for read only transactions during the operation.

 If tables belonging to the group to rollback have triggers, it may be necessary to de-activate them before the rollback and re-activate them after (more details :ref:`here <application_triggers>`).